HYZN Investors Have Opportunity to Lead Hyzon Motors Inc. f/k/a Decarbonization Plus Acquisition Corporation Securities Fraud Lawsuit

-LOS ANGELES, Nov.
-22, 2021 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Hyzon Motors Inc. f/k/a Decarbonization Plus Acquisition Corporation ("Hyzon" or the "Company") (NASDAQ: HYZN).
+BENSALEM, Pa., Nov.
+23, 2021 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Hyzon Motors Inc. f/k/a Decarbonization Plus Acquisition Corporation ("Hyzon" or the "Company") (NASDAQ: HYZN).

 Class Period: January 23, 2021 – September 27, 2021